mrrusof/mrrusof.github.io/_posts/2016-04-24-arbitrage.markdown

 <img src="/assets/2016-04-24.approach-example-cycles-len-2.png" alt="" style="width: 600px; display: block; margin-left: auto; margin-right: auto;" />

-We search for a profitable cycle of length 2 by considering each root and each corresponding child.
+We search for a profitable candidate of length 2 by considering each root and each corresponding child.
-For example, for root `1` and child `2`, we consider the following cycle.
+For example, for root `1` and child `2`, we consider the following candidate.

 <img src="/assets/2016-04-24.approach-example-cycle-1-2-1.png" alt="" style="width: 400px; display: block; margin-left: auto; margin-right: auto;" />